mobilepadawan/Swift-Projects/README.md

 The classic weather App built in all the programming languages, also here, in Swift UI.

-I'm implementing the (SF Icons)[https://developer.apple.com/sf-symbols/] the default icons used in major of iOS apps.
+I'm implementing the [https://developer.apple.com/sf-symbols/](SF Icons) the default icons used in major of iOS apps.